 As we have already discussed that the processor holds the address of ISR in case of vectored interrupts.
 So, it is not possible to combine a non-vectored interrupt with a vectored one.

 Therefore, 8259 is used to combine various interrupts which are non-vectored in nature.

-So, the processor gets two INTR signals at same time but how do the processor gets to know that from where the interrupt is generating and where to send the INTA in order to have the ISR address.
+So, the processor gets two INTR signals at the same time but how does the processor get to know that from where the interrupt is generating and where to send the INTA in order to have the ISR address.